 The point is, there’s a massive risk over crucial data stored-up in these endpoints without anyone noticing.

 And now, imagine running a company with no endpoint Security or protection from even much more external threats!

-The job of Endpoint Protection or Endpoint Security is to prevent this from happening.
+What Endpoint Protection or Endpoint Security prevents from happening